How to guest post: A three step guide to getting your guest blogs accepted

 STEP #1 – Identify the blog that you want a guest post from

-Before you even go about stalking your way to success, it’s important to first identify blogs or websites where you’re going to get maximum bang for your article.
+Find where you’re going to get maximum bang for your content article.

 I typically ask myself these questions: